Tony Smith (Victorian politician): Political adviser

+Parliamentary politics

+Smith first sought to enter parliament at the 1998 election, standing unsuccessfully for Liberal preselection in the seat of Casey.
+He was defeated in the ballot by incumbent Howard government minister Michael Wooldridge, who was transferring from a marginal seat.
+Smith was elected to the House of Representatives at the 2001 election, retaining Casey for the Liberal Party after Wooldridge's retirement.
+He was re-elected in 2004.

 On 23 January 2007, Smith was appointed Parliamentary Secretary to the Prime Minister, John Howard.
 He managed to hold his seat of Casey by a considerable margin at the federal election in November of that year, although the Liberal-National Coalition was defeated.
 On 22 September 2008, Smith was appointed Shadow Assistant Treasurer by Opposition Leader Malcolm Turnbull.
 Smith had previously been Shadow Minister for Education, Apprenticeships and Training.
 He was appointed Shadow Minister for Communications in a reshuffle which took place on 8 December 2009.

 When Malcolm Turnbull's hold on the Liberal leadership became terminal, it was speculated that Smith was part of a "two-Tony" ticket in which Smith would be the running mate of Tony Abbott in a leadership challenge.
 Although Abbott successfully challenged Turnbull for the Liberal leadership on 1 December 2009, Smith was not Abbott's running mate, and Julie Bishop remained deputy under Abbott.

 Despite the speculation that they would make a leadership team in 2009, Abbott and Smith do not seem to be close as Abbott demoted Smith after the 2010 election.
 When Smith sought the speakership in 2015, it is understood that Abbott as Prime Minister backed rival contender Russell Broadbent as the Government's candidate for Speaker over Smith.
-In 2015, the Daily Telegraph reported that there was an "internal view" in the Liberal Party that Abbott blamed Smith for the Coalition's narrow loss at the 2010 election due to Smith's perceived mishandling of the Coalition's broadband policy when Shadow Communications Minister.
+In 2015, The Daily Telegraph reported that there was an "internal view" in the Liberal Party that Abbott blamed Smith for the Coalition's narrow loss at the 2010 election due to Smith's perceived mishandling of the Coalition's broadband policy when Shadow Communications Minister.

 In the new Abbott shadow ministry announced after the August 2010 election, Smith was appointed Shadow Parliamentary Secretary for Tax Reform and Deputy chairman, Coalition Policy Development Committee.

 He was interviewed extensively in the ABC documentary The Howard Years.
 On 14 July 2021 Smith issued a statement saying he would retire as Member for Casey at the end of the 46th Parliament.